Department Mission

 Model Building

-The BPDA is home to a 1:40 inch scale, physical, basswood model of the downtown and portions of Innovation District, Charlestown, North End, Beacon Hill and Back Bay.
+The BPDA is home to a 1:40 inch scale, physical, basswood model of the downtown and portions of the Innovation District, Charlestown, North End, Beacon Hill and Back Bay.
 It was started in the 1980s and is kept current by an in-house full time model builder.
-The model is used to study planning and development options within this area as well as to describe the city to visitors to the BPDA and the city.
+The model is used to study planning and development options within this area as well as to describe the city to visitors.

 Staff